Hard Money Bridge Loans & Financing

-A real estate bridge loan is a type of loan used for short-term financing until a borrower can secure permanent financing or sell the property being used as collateral for the bridge loan.
 Bridge loan financing typically has a term from one month to 11 months.
-North Coast Financial is able to provide funding for bridge loans on investment property within a matter of days.
+North Coast Financial are direct California bridge loan lenders able to provide funding for hard money bridge loans on investment property within a matter of days.
+Owner occupied residential bridge loans take longer to fund (generally 2-3 weeks) due to current federal regulations that must be followed.

-A real estate bridge loan may also be called a bridging loan, bridge financing, bridge loan mortgage, gap financing, caveat loan, interim financing or a swing loan.
+Real estate bridge loans are known by many other names including bridging loan, bridge financing, bridge loan mortgage, gap financing, caveat loan, interim financing or a swing loan.